Thodi Thodi Si Manmaaniyan: Plot

-Siddharth Kaul, a young boy is brought up by his single mother with dreams of settling abroad.
-Being a part of a rock band "Antriksha"; Siddharth participates in a contest which changes his life completely.
-Not only that, he meets Neha Datta, a folk singer and a social activist and gets smitten by her ideologies.
-In the midst of all this, he comes face to face with his father’s death.

-A short part of shooting was done in Jaurasi village of Tauru town, Haryana.
+Siddharth Kaul, a young boy, is brought up by his single mother with dreams of settling abroad.
+Being a part of the rock band "Antriksha," Siddharth participates in a contest which changes his life completely.
+Not only that, he meets Neha Datta, a folk singer and social activist, and gets smitten by her ideologies.
+In the midst of all this, he comes face to face with his father's death.
+A short part of the shooting was done in Jaurasi village of Tauru town, Haryana.

 Will Siddharth be able to come across the truth?
-Will he realize his passion, discover himself or will his mother convince him to let go off his past?
+Will he realize his passion, discover himself, or will his mother convince him to let go of his past?

 Soundtrack

-Troy Arif & Ajay Vas are the music composers while Raghav Dutt & Prerna Sahetia are the lyricists.
+Troy Arif and Ajay Vas are the music composers while Raghav Dutt and Prerna Sahetia are the lyricists.
 The first track in the album Meherbaan has been sung by Shekhar Ravjiani and Shalmali Kholgade.
 Tu Bas Chal Yahan has a fusion feel and Nikhil D’souza and Prerna Sahetia performed this song.
 The title track is sung by Nikhil D’souza.
 Banjarey and Taarashta Main have voices by Yasser Desai and Siddharth Basrur respectively.